Skip to main content

-Snapshots can be used to save the current disk state of a devbox, and to create new devboxes from a previous point in time.
-These can be used to:
+Snapshots can be used to save the current disk state of a Devbox, and to create new Devboxes from a previously saved state.
+Snapshots can be used to:

 • Improve build times by snapshotting a populated build cache.